foxdonut/meiosis/docs/lessons/services-and-effects.md

 If we're using
 [function patches](http://meiosis.js.org/tutorial/04-meiosis-with-function-patches.html), we make a slight adjustment to check whether the patch is truthy before applying it.
-Otherwise, we just return the state.
+If it is not, we ignore the patch and just return the state unchanged.

 ```javascript
 // Using Function Patches:
 const accumulator = (state, patch) => patch ? patch(state) : state;
 ```

-Next, we'll write a function run services.
-The function calls each service, accumulating state by calling `accumulator`:
+Next, we'll write a function that runs services.
+The function calls each service, accumulating state by calling the `accumulator`:

 ```javascript
 const runServices = startingState =>